-- 1. The Organisation requests the joinder of this complaint with another case forming the subject of Judgment 3829, also delivered this day.
-However, the Tribunal will not accede to this request since the complainant has objected to this joinder for valid reasons. - 2.
-The complaint, which was initially directed against an implied rejection, must be regarded as impugning the explicit decision of 11 March 2014 by which the Principal Director of Resources, acting by delegation of power from the Director General and in accordance with the recommendation of the majority of members of the Joint Committee for Disputes, dismissed the complainant's request of 7 June 2013, which the Administration described as a "complaint", principally because it considered it to be inadmissible since it was time-barred and subsidiarily because it considered it to be unfounded.
+- 1. The Organization requests the joinder of this complaint with another case forming the subject of Judgment 3828, also delivered this day.
+However, for the reasons stated in that judgment, the Tribunal will not accede to this request. - 2.
+The complaint, which was initially directed against an implied rejection, must be regarded as impugning the explicit decision of 11 March 2014 by which the Principal Director of Resources, acting by delegation of power from the Director General and in accordance with the recommendation of the majority of members of the Joint Committee for Disputes, dismissed the complainant's request of 7 June 2013, which the Administration described as a "complaint", principally because it considered it to be time-barred and subsidiarily because it considered it to be unfounded.

-The internal "complaint" of 7 June 2013 was filed against the decision of 5 April 2012 concerning the renewal of the complainant's two-year limited-term appointment and the reduction of her contributions to the Pension Scheme, as she thought that her appointment ought to have been converted into an appointment for an undetermined period and that her contributions should still have been calculated as though she were working full time.
+The internal "complaint" of 7 June 2013 was directed against the decision of 23 April 2012 concerning the renewal of the complainant's appointment for a limited period of two years, as she thought that that appointment ought to have been converted into an appointment for an undetermined period.

-In her complaint before the Tribunal, the complainant essentially seeks not only the conversion of her appointment and authorization to continue to contribute to the Pension Scheme as though she were working full time until the date of her actual retirement, but also the setting aside of the decision of 19 August 2013 terminating her employment.
+In her complaint before the Tribunal, the complainant essentially seeks not only the conversion of her appointment, but also the setting aside of a decision of 19 August 2013 terminating her employment.